- Last Updated: 20 July 2015

 Race & Ethnic Relations

 Sociological perspectives and theories on race and ethnic relations including: contemporary and historical racial and ethnic intergroup relations, cultural origins, developments, and problems experienced by minority groups.
 General Education: Social and Behavioral Sciences.
 Special Requirements: Ethnic/Race/Gender Awareness.
 Three lecture.

 An introduction to the fields within the area of social work through a study of the disciplines of social case work, social group work, and community organization and opportunities to experience the various techniques of practice within each discipline.
 Prerequisite: *ENG 101.
 Three lecture.

 SOC 230 (3)

-Sociology of Media & Film
+Sociology of Media and Film

 Overview of sociological concepts and perspectives as they relate to media and film; examination of social, cultural, political and economic conditions affecting the various cultures at different periods in history, with particular emphasis on contemporary American culture.
 Three lecture.

 Deviance in the United States emphasizing the study of deviance through topics and perspectives including social control, traditional and social constructionist studies, deviant careers, and career deviance.
 Additionally, the course will examine the crime and deviance by evaluating social norms, conformity, anomie, alienation, culture, and social constructionism.
 This examination will focus on the relationship between social constructions of deviance and crime while investigating various institutions and crime.
 Three lecture.